With holdings of over three million volumes and a growing

 houses an extensive criminal justice library.

-numerous online resources.
-Library users can search IRIS, the online
+access to numerous online resources.
+Library users can search IRIS, the

-catalog, to identify materials owned by Rutgers libraries located in
+online catalog, to identify materials owned by Rutgers libraries

-Camden, Newark, and New Brunswick/Piscataway as well as many online
+located in Camden, Newark, and New Brunswick/Piscataway as well as many

-resources.
-Students, faculty, and staff can also access a wide variety
+online resources.
+Students, faculty, and staff can also access a wide

-of electronic indexes and abstracts, full-text electronic journals,
+variety of electronic indexes and abstracts, full-text electronic

-research guides, and library services online, both from campus and
+journals, research guides, and library services online, both from

-remotely.
-The libraries provide hundreds of CD-ROM titles in addition
+campus and remotely.
+The libraries provide hundreds of CD-ROM titles in

-staff, and alumni are entitled to borrow materials from any of the
+faculty, staff, and alumni are entitled to borrow materials from any of

 Interlibrary Loan Service, and E-ZBorrow allow students, faculty, and